Home > Blog > Do’s and Don’ts: Wedding Dress Storage

 Do have your wedding dress preserved.

 That’s different from having your dress dry cleaned.
 If you’re asking yourself, should I preserve my wedding dress, then consider this: Every wedding dress is highly unique, but treating it as if it’s like any other dress in your closet could cause complete ruin.
 Why?
 Well, wedding dresses aren’t made for everyday wear and tear.
-The preservation process is specially designed for the unique fabrics of your dress.
+The wedding dress cleaning and preservation process is specially designed for the unique fabrics of your dress.

 Do store your dress in a cool, dry place.